BangPop Virtual Cooking Classes

 The South Wharf venue is running online Thai cooking classes to help feed and entertain you during the shutdowns.
 BangPop is no stranger to cooking classes, having previously run them IRL out of the restaurant.
 They’ve adapted these classes for online, using Zoom to remotely teach budding chefs how to cook classic Thai dishes.

-The upcoming classes will teach you to make dishes like Pad Krapow Nua (spicy stir-fried beef with holy basil and egg), Tod Man Khoa Pod (Thai-style corn fritters with sweet chilli sauce) and Moo Pin (pork skewers with coconut and peanut sauce).
-Different dishes are taught in each class so take a look on what's being offered before booking.
+Past classes have taught students how to make everything from Pad Krapow Nua (spicy stir-fried beef with holy basil and egg), Tod Man Khoa Pod (Thai-style corn fritters with sweet chilli sauce) and Moo Pin (pork skewers with coconut and peanut sauce).